 In the hands-on, Co-op program, you will have much more than an internship.
 You will work with an industry partner – like General Motors, LG and Bosch Corp. or the federal government – where you can apply what you’ve learned in the classroom and gain high-demand, professional skills.

-The program in Electrical Engineering is accredited by the Engineering Accreditation Commission of ABET.
+The Electrical Engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET, http:// www.abet.org.
 Enrollment in the program includes nearly 200 undergraduates with about 35 earning a BSEE each year.
 Each graduate will have attained a rigorous list of skills and abilities preparing them for careers in many related fields.